castlegateholdingsllc/castlegateholdingsllc.github.io/bylaws.md

 ### ARTICLE II

-**Monthly Dues**: An annual due of $50.00 will be paid February 15th of each month.
+**Monthly Dues**: An annual due of $50.00 will be paid the 15th of each month.

 TODO JC: update this section

 ### ARTICLE III

 **Section 1** – Annual Meeting: There shall be an annual meeting of the members of the limited liability company in the month of February of each year, time, date and place to be determined by the board of directors.
-Notice shall be given by the secretary to all members in writing at least ten days prior to the date thereof.
-Notice shall be deemed valid if it is deposited in the United States mail, postage prepaid and addressed to each member at his last known address.
+Notice shall be given by the board of directors to all members in writing at least ten days prior to the date thereof.
+Notice shall be deemed valid if it is sent via email to the last know email address.

 **Section 2** – General Meeting: General meetings will be held monthly at a time and place which shall be announced at the previous month’s meeting.